 The transport sector contributes to other environmental issues as well, such as soil depletion, biodiversity loss, land use, increase in noise levels, acidification, habitat loss, and water pollution.

 The two-fold challenge we are all confronted with is how to enhance mobility while simultaneously mitigating climate change and preserving the environment and the quality of life.

-Traditionally suffering from a reputation of “unsustainable industry”, the road sector is on the contrary extremely proactive and advanced in the research, development and implementation of new environmentally friendly technologies and sustainable solutions.
+Though traditionally suffering from a reputation of an “unsustainable industry,” the road sector is extremely proactive and advanced in the research, development and implementation of new environmentally friendly technologies and sustainable solutions.
 Rather than promoting an ideological approach to environmental mitigation regardless of cost and outcome, increasingly affordable solutions are being sought to bring real improvements in environmental performance.
 This is the approach that the road sector is effectively implementing.